-- Reviews should be conducted by expert referees, who have been requested to provide unbiased and constructive comments aimed, whenever possible, at improving the work.
+- Reviews must be conducted by expert referees, who have been requested to provide unbiased and constructive comments aimed, whenever possible, at improving the work.

-- Proceedings editors should take all reasonable steps to ensure the quality of the materials they publish.
+- Proceedings editors must take all reasonable steps to ensure the quality of the materials they publish.

 Starting March 2014, all published proceedings contain a Statement of Peer Review confirming that the editors have conducted the reviewing process in accordance with the journals' Policy on Publishing Integrity.

 Conflicts of interest